RY X: Early life

 Ry Cuming was born on 6 May 1988 on Woodford Island, where he became a surfer.
+He now resides in California.

 Career

 Cuming has cited Pearl Jam and Jeff Buckley as his greatest influences, and started writing music at the age of 16 after hearing Buckley's 1994 album Grace.
 His song "Let Your Spirit Fly" appeared on the soundtrack of the 2006 film Hoot.
 He then moved to Los Angeles, where he was signed by Jive Records, releasing his self-titled debut album on 20 July 2010.
 He briefly toured with Maroon 5, becoming their opening act in select venues.

 Cuming won the 2010 Dolphin Awards for "Best Pop Song" and "Best New Artist".
 In 2012, he collaborated with Frank Wiedemann to release "Howling" on the German record label Innervisions, including a remix by Âme.
 His EP Berlin, released on 28 August 2013, was made available as 12" vinyl and digital.
 The title track charted in France, Germany, and the United Kingdom.
 The track also caught the attention of singer Sam Smith, who covered it.

-In 2014, Cuming became the lead singer of the band The Acid, which he formed with Los Angeles producer Freeland and Steve Nalepa.
-They released an album titled Liminal.
-Together with Frank Wiedemann he formed the band Howling and released a full length album Sacred Ground on Ninja Tune and Monkeytown Records.
+In 2014, Cuming became the lead singer of the band The Acid, which he formed with Adam Freeland and Steve Nalepa.
+The trio released an album titled Liminal, in July 2014.
+Together with Wiedemann he formed the band Howling and released a full length album Sacred Ground on Ninja Tune and Monkeytown Records.
 Cuming's single "Howling" was featured in the movie Everything, Everything.
 The remix by Âme was featured in the movie Taken 3.